Velfolt/fyb/README.md

 Fyb.test # => returns true if authorized

 # you can either place an order by doing
 order = Fyb.sell!
-0.11, Fybse.bid # creates an Order object and performs it
+0.11, Fyb.bid # creates an Order object and performs it
+# you can also use the market price
+order = Fyb.buy!
+0.11, :market

 order.cancel! if order.pending?

 # or by creating the order and then performing it on your own
-order = Fyb::Order.new 0.11, Fybse.ask, :buy
+order = Fyb::Order.new 0.11, Fyb.ask, :buy
 order.perform.cancel!

 p order
 # =>

-order.cancel! # => if the order is still pending it will be cancelled
 ```

 ## Contributing